Mihael Rebernik

-Mihael Rebernik (born 6 August 1996) is a Croatian footballer who plays for Slovenian Second League side Nafta 1903 as a right-back.
+Mihael Rebernik (born 6 August 1996) is a Croatian footballer who plays for Slovenian PrvaLiga club Nafta 1903 as a right-back.

 Career

 Rijeka

 In January 2015, Rebernik signed a contract with HNK Rijeka in the 1.
 HNL.
 In his first two seasons with the club, he mainly featured for Rijeka II in the 3.
 HNL.
 On 15 May 2016, Rebernik made his official début for the first team, when he entered as a substitute in a home win against Istra 1961 in the final round of the 2015–16 Croatian First Football League.

 Aluminij (loan)

 On 19 July 2016, Rijeka sent Rebernik on a season-long loan to Aluminij in Slovenia.

 Nafta 1903 and Zalaegerszegi TE

 After two and a half seasons featuring for Nafta 1903 in Slovenia's second division, Rebernik was loaned, in January 2022, to their sister team, Zalaegerszegi TE, to play in Hungary's top tier until the end of the season.